This policy is effective from 25th May 2018.

 You also have the right to ask us to erase your personal information, ask us to restrict our processing of your personal information or to object to our processing of your personal information.

 If you wish to exercise these rights, please complete our request form (provided upon request) and send it along with copies of two separate identification documents which provide photo identification and confirm your address, such as a passport, driving license, etc. Please also provide any additional information that is relevant to the nature of your contact with us, as this will help us to locate your records.
-You can send us the documents via post to: Bulgaria, Sofia 1000, 21B Moskovska Str., floor 3, Pavlina Petrova.
-Alternatively email a copy of the form along with scans or photos of your two forms of identification to: email@example.com.
+You can send us the documents via post to: Bulgaria, Sofia 1000, 10 Stefan Karadzha Str., floor 3 and 4, Pavlina Petrova.
+Alternatively email a copy of the form along with scans or photos of your two forms of identification to: firstname.lastname@example.org.
 We will respond within 30 days on receipt of your written request and copies of your identification documents.

 If you would like more information, or have any questions about this policy, to make a formal complaint about our approach to data protection or raise privacy concerns please contact us: email@example.com.